-7.1 If your concern is about a financial issue, you can use the Anti-Fraud Hotline (telephone: 03302 228666, Email: fraudhotline@westsussex.gov.uk).
-There is more information available on the Council's stance on fraud and corruption online.

-- 7.2 You may wish to consider discussing your concern with a colleague first and you might find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns. - 7.3 You may invite your trade union, professional association representative or a friend to be present during any meetings or interviews in connection with the concerns you have raised.
+- 7.1 If your concern is about a financial issue you can use the Anti-Fraud Hotline (Tel no: 03302 228666, E-mail: fraudhotline@westsussex.gov.uk).
+The Anti-Fraud and Corruption Policy can be found on the County Council's website. - 7.2 You may wish to consider discussing your concern with a colleague first and you might find it easier to raise the matter if there are two (or more) of you who have had the same experience or concerns. - 7.3 You may invite your trade union, professional association representative or a friend to be present during any meetings or interviews in connection with the concerns you have raised.
 Anyone who helps you will need to respect the confidentiality of the investigation.

-8. How The Local Authority Will Respond
+8. How the Local Authority will respond